History of the Argentina national football team: 1990: Finalist again

 For their quarter-final match in Florence, Argentina narrowly eliminated Yugoslavia in an exciting penalty shootout, with Goycoechea becoming a hero after stopping three penalty kicks, including the last two.
 Maradona also missed a penalty kick, a rare occurrence; at one point Argentina were behind the Yugoslavs, but Goycoechea's outstanding goalkeeping kept Argentina in the tournament.

 Argentina advanced to the semi-finals where it played against Italy in Naples.
 The local host was considered favourite to win the match because their striker Salvatore Schillaci was the tournament's top scorer (he would be awarded both the Golden Boot and the Golden Ball at the end of the tournament) and Argentina had many injured players, Maradona being one of them.
 Maradona, a Napoli player, made comments pertaining to North–South inequality in the country and the risorgimento, asking Neapolitans to root for Argentina.
 Nevertheless, Argentina made its best performance in the World Cup and the match ended 1–1 after 90 minutes.
 With zero goals in extra time, the game went to a penalty shootout where Goycoechea was the hero again, stopping the shots from Aldo Serena and Roberto Donadoni to send Argentina to its second-straight World Cup final.

 For the final in Rome, Argentina played West Germany, coached by former player Franz Beckenbauer.
-Caniggia was suspended for one game after receiving a yellow card in the match against Italy so he could not play the final.
-Germany arrived to the final as a wide favorite to take the Cup, as the squad had showed an effective and precise playing style, unlike Argentina which (with the exception of the game with Italy) had not had good previous performances.
+Caniggia, Olarticoechea & Batista were suspended for one game after receiving a yellow card each and Guisti for a red card in the match against Italy so they could not play the final.
+Germany arrived to the final as a wide favorite to take the Cup, as the squad had shown an effective and precise playing style, unlike Argentina which (with the exception of the game with Italy) had not had good previous performances.
 In addition, German footballers were in good condition while the Argentine players came to the final with several injuries, including Maradona.
 The game proved to be violent, brutal and bad tempered, particularly from the Argentines.
 Nevertheless, Germany only could score a goal at 83 minutes for a doubtful punishment by Mexican referee Edgardo Codesal, who awarded Germany a penalty kick for what he thought was a foul by Roberto Sensini against Rudi Völler.
 The call was controversial, and it was heavily debated by the Argentinian players.
 Andreas Brehme converted the penalty kick to give West Germany team its third World Cup title.

 The 1986 champion side could not repeat the high performances made four years prior, most notably Maradona, who played all the tournament injured.
 Other players, including Ruggeri and Burruchaga, played in similar conditions due to injury.

 The most notable player for Argentina was Sergio Goycochea, who is still remembered by his outstanding performance at the penalty shootouts.